FusionAuth/fusionauth-site/articles/logins/spa/oauth-resource-owner-password-credentials-grant-jwts-refresh-tokens-cookies.md

 ---
 layout: article
-title: Webapp OAuth login using resource owner's grant
+title: Single-page application OAuth login using resource owner password credentials grant
 subtitle: Using JWTs and refresh tokens
-description: An explanation of webapp login using a native login form that submits to the application backend and uses JWTs and refresh tokens in cookies
+description: An explanation of single-page application login using a native login form that submits to the application backend and uses JWTs and refresh tokens in cookies
 image: articles/logins.png
 ---